 If the at-fault driver has no insurance or inadequate coverage to fully cover your damages, you may be able to collect the difference from your own insurance provider if your auto policy includes uninsured motorist coverage.
 Uninsured motorist coverage is also used in hit-and-run accidents to help injury victims receive compensation for their damages.

 Contact an Experienced Auto Accident Lawyer Today

-As reliable members of our local Tennessee communities, the attorneys at Greg Coleman Law strongly believe that negligent drivers must be held liable for their actions.
+As reliable members of our local Tennessee communities, the Knoxville personal injury attorneys at Greg Coleman Law strongly believe that negligent drivers must be held liable for their actions.

 With our main firm located in Knoxville, TN, we are able to help auto accident injury victims, and are licensed to practice law across the entire state of Tennessee.
-We have recovered over $250 Million in compensation for our clients and provide the knowledge and experience necessary to handle your auto accident injury litigation.
+We have recovered hundreds of millions of dollars in compensation for our clients and provide the knowledge and experience necessary to handle your auto accident injury litigation.

 To learn more, call (865) 247-0080 and a member from our intake staff will collect some of the details about your case and then quickly refer you to one of our attorneys to further discuss the merits of your claim.

 Begin here by simply filling out the "Free Case Evaluation" form - there is no obligation and it's 100% FREE to send.